coverclock/com-diag-hazer/README.md

 can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.

+HPP and HPA (if present and enabled) show the high precision position and altitude available from some Ublox devices, along with their estimated accuracy.
+This may differ (slightly) from the position and altitude reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
+When available, the HPP and HPA is expected to be more precise.

+BAS or ROV (if present and enabled) show information about the Ublox device operating in base station or in rover modes.
+In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean error is.
+In rover (mobile) mode, it shows what RTCM message was last received and from whom.

 ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites